 When it’s not clear whether an attacker’s intention is malicious or benign, determining whether their behavior is targeted or not is still a useful input in prioritizing alert triage.
 For example, a botnet scanning the internet at large for a new vulnerability is more likely engaged in a fully automated attack (e.g., installing a cryptominer on vulnerable instances) than in a targeted campaign against your organization.
 Datadog automatically links to threat intelligence partner portals in every affected log entry or triggered signal, so you can easily review more details associated with an indicator and confirm if it was a part of a targeted attack.

-Threat intelligence is built into Datadog Security Monitoring, making it easy to leverage key knowledge from expert security partners to automatically surface threats to your applications and infrastructure.
-Security Monitoring is part of the Datadog Cloud Security Platform, which protects an organization’s production environment with a full-stack offering providing threat detection, posture management, workload security, and application security.
-If you already use Security Monitoring, we have automatically added you to the rollout plan for the beta, and you should start seeing threat intelligence matches appear in your Security Signals in the upcoming weeks.
-Otherwise, you can get started with Security Monitoring.
+Threat intelligence is built into Datadog Cloud SIEM, making it easy to leverage key knowledge from expert security partners to automatically surface threats to your applications and infrastructure.
+If you already use Cloud SIEM, we have automatically added you to the rollout plan for the beta, and you should start seeing threat intelligence matches appear in your Security Signals in the upcoming weeks.
+Otherwise, you can get started with Cloud SIEM.
 If you don’t yet use Datadog, you can sign up for a free 14-day trial today.